quackduck/aces/README.md

 The total possible values is the length of the character set (of course, since we need the indices to cover all the characters of the set)

 So, to find the number of bits the chunked data should have, we just do `log2(character set length)`.
 Then, we divide the bytes into chunks of that many bits (which was pretty hard to implement: knowing when to read more bytes, crossing over into the next byte to fetch more bits, etc, etc.), use those bits as indices for the user-supplied character set, and print the result.

+Unfortunately, this algorithm only works for character sets with a length that is a power of 2.
+For character sets with a length that is not a power of 2, we need to do something else.

+Sets that are not power of 2 in length use an algorithm that may not have the same output as other encoders with the same character set.
+For example, using the base58 character set does not mean that the output will be the same as a base58-specific encoder.
+This is because most encoders interpret data as a number and use a base conversion algorithm to convert it to the character set.
+For non-power-of-2 charsets, this requires all data to be read before encoding, which is not possible with streams.
+To enable stream encoding for non-power-of-2 charsets, Aces converts the base of a default of 8 bytes of data at a time, which is not the same as converting the base of the entire data.

 Easy!
 (Nope, this is the work of several showers and a lot of late night pondering :)